dalenguyen/firebase-wordpress-plugin/README.md

 The Integrate Firebase Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
 You can show user info display data that is only available to your Firebase users.

-You also can view Real Time Database from your Dashboard in Version 0.3.2
+You also can view Real Time Database and Firestore from your Dashboard in Version 0.4.0

 ### Links